Danton11/RIND/docs/FULLSTACK.md

 # RIND DNS Server - Full Stack Deployment

-This document describes the complete production-ready deployment of RIND DNS Server with comprehensive monitoring, load balancing, and observability.
+This document describes the production deployment of RIND DNS Server with monitoring, load balancing, and observability.

 ## 🚀 Quick Start